expo/expo/docs/versions/unversioned/sdk/payments.md

 Expo includes support for payments through [Stripe](https://stripe.com/) and [Apple Pay](https://www.apple.com/apple-pay/) on iOS.

+Need more help than what's on the page?
+The Payments module is largely based off [tipsi-stripe](https://github.com/tipsi/tipsi-stripe).
+The documentation and questions there may prove helpful.

 ## Importing Payments

 The Payments SDK is currently in active development and currently exists on iOS.
 If you want to use payments with Stripe on Android, we recommend using the [Expo Stripe module](https://github.com/expo/stripe-expo).